Home Instructions After Wisdom Tooth Removal

-The removal of impacted teeth is a serious surgical procedure.
+The removal of impacted wisdom teeth is a serious surgical procedure.
 Post-operative care is very important.
-Unnecessary pain and the complications of infection and swelling can be minimized if the instructions are followed carefully.
-Sometimes the after-effects of oral surgery are quite minimal, so not all of the instructions may apply.
-Common sense will often dictate what you should do.
-However, when in doubt, follow these guidelines or call our office for clarification.
-Our number is 716-632-5557.
+Unnecessary pain and complications such as infection and swelling can be minimized if these instructions are followed carefully.

 Immediately Following Surgery